gitprocess/gitprocess/README.md

 # gitprocess
-This org is managed by tradecoder
+GitProcess is managed by thetradecoder.